 Autistic Self Advocacy in Ontario

-We are changing that.
-We are committed to making our province and our country more equitable and safer for autistic people–non-verbal and verbal, with a full range of service needs and across intersectionalities–through education, activism and advocacy.
+We are committed to making our province and our country more equitable and safer for autistic people–non-speaking and speaking, with a full range of service needs and across intersectionalities.
+We engage in education, activism and advocacy in 4 areas:

 If you would like to make a contribution, please visit our Donate page.
 Thank you!